 - Hold specimen at room temperature and transport to the Colorado Genetics Laboratory as soon as possible.
 Refrigerate specimen if held overnight.

 Samples must be accompanied by a completed Test Request Form.
-Indicate chromosomal microarray testing, and include all pertinent medical and family history.
+Indicate chromosomal microarray testing, and include all pertinent medical and family history and/or a completed Pediatric/Adult Chromosomal Microarray Clinical Information Form.